How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Identity and Permissions

 Your identity provider is the north star.
-The chat should inherit the same file permissions a user has on a given share.
-If someone loses access to a folder, the chat forgets its contents for that person.
+In enterprise AI, access control determines whether the system is trustworthy.
+The chat and the permission aware RAG should inherit the same file and data access permissions a user has on a given share.
+If someone loses access to a folder, the chat forgets its retrieved documents for that person.
 This is table stakes, but it needs to be provably correct.
 Use document-level access checks at retrieval time, not just at index time, since permissions drift.
+This requires repeated authorization checks, not just one-time indexing rules.

 Data Residency and Auditability

 Many enterprises need content to stay within specific regions and networks.
+Modern RAG systems perform permission validation and authorization checks before content enters the RAG pipeline.
 Keep embeddings, indexes, and logs in the same residency boundaries as the source files.
 Retain an audit trail with the retrieved chunks, the prompt, and the final answer for every interaction.
 No one loves audits, but everyone loves passing them.
 A tidy trail turns future questions into quick confirmations instead of scavenger hunts.
+Without this safeguard, unauthorized data may slip into prompts.
+That is how data leakage and sensitive information disclosure happen.

 UX Patterns That Win Adoption